FuzzilyDeveloper/ML_Project/README.md

 - Quantum Neural Networks applied for predictive modeling.

 Output
-- t-SNE plots for dimensionality reduction and data visualization.

 - Model performance metrics from QNN.
 - Insights and analysis derived from the dataset.
 Feel free to check out the code and contribute!